 - when you move house, ask the landlord or the people moving out to show you how the controls work

 - if you're having a new boiler or hot water cylinder put in, ask the installer to talk you through the controls - and ask for a follow-up visit

 - try turning the thermostat down by just one degree Celsius - you could save as much as 10 per cent on heating bills

 Choose an energy efficient boiler

-More than 80 per cent of home energy use is for heating and hot water, so getting a more energy efficient boiler can make a very big difference.
-Look out for the energy saving recommended label when you're choosing a new boiler - it can only be used on the most energy efficient products, usually the top 20 per cent of those available.
+More than 80 per cent of home energy use is for heating and hot water.
+So, getting a more energy efficient boiler can make a very big difference.
+Look out for the energy saving recommended label when you're choosing a new boiler.
+It can only be used on the most energy efficient products, usually the top 20 per cent of those available.

-Switch to renewable energy sources for your heating
+Switch to renewable energy sources

 Renewable energy can sometimes be an option for both heating and powering homes.
 Visit the Renewables section of the website to find out more on the practicalities of using different renewable energy technologies.

 - solar power uses the sun's energy either to directly heat water (solar water heating) or to generate electricity (Photovoltaic or Solar PV)